haganjam/BEF_quant_scale/README.md

 + results/BEF_output.rds
 + results/BEF_output2.rds

 We then analysed the summarised outputs to test how accurate our workflow is on simulated data.
-This can easily done on a local computer.
+This can easily be done on a local computer.
 This script also generates figure 2.

 + 08_analysis_test_analyse.R